rio-group/trabalho-iris-flowers/Readme.md

 # Practical Work: Recognizing Iris flowers

-# Introduction
+## Introduction

 This first homework has to do with the classical problem of recognizing different species of Iris flowers relying on the [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) in his 1936 paper *"The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis"*.

 * The data set consists of 50 samples from each of three species of Iris (*Iris setosa*, *Iris virginica* and *Iris versicolor*).
-* Four features were measured from each sample, the length and the width of the sepals and petals, in centimetres.
+* Four features were measured from each sample, the length and the width of the sepals and petals, in centimeters.
 * Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

-Similarly, we will use this homework to get you familized with `numpy` and `scikit-learn`.
+Similarly, we will use this homework to get you familiarized with `numpy` and `scikit-learn`.

 <div class="container-fluid">
   <div class="row">